 If I weren't going to undertake the commitment of a nun or monk, the least I could do as a lay person is bring the most awareness and kindness that I can muster in any given moment.
 Clouded as my awareness may be through what I eat, think, say and do, any little bit I can do may also provide benefit to myself and others--even if only a teeny, tiny drop.

-Awareness in any moment leads to more choice, less harm, more kindness and goodness.
+Awareness in any moment leads to more choice, and can lead to less harm, more kindness and goodness, if we so choose.

 We can also practice dedicating our accumulated goodness (merit) to those things that matter to us.